Okinawa is said to be the “Hawaii” of Japan and is one of the most popular destinations for a tropical escape during national holidays.

 Watch dazzling dance performances to tropical music while you enjoy delicious food.
 I guarantee you will be exclaiming “This is the life!”

-If you have time then you could visit the beautiful islands nearby Okinawa (will cost more money naturally).
-Or even head to some of Japans most southern islands like Ishigaki and others.
+If you have time then you could visit the beautiful islands nearby Okinawa (will cost more money naturally), or even head to some of Japans most southern islands like Ishigaki and others.

-Once you are in Okinawa, you might never want to leave.
 Is Okinawa on your Japan bucket list?

 Also if you’re worried about the costs of a visit to Japan see this post about how Japan is cheaper than you may think.